 Does God favor one religion over another?
 Are some people destined for a higher realm because of their religion?
-Perhaps, but we cannot know for certain.
+Yes.
+But let's not argue now.
 What we can all probably agree on, however, is that the spirit in our hearts and our conscious wish to find goodness, peace, and mercy will carry us very far in our journey toward God.
 This is what counts most.
 Money, power, and property can't go with us, and they don't count in the Heavenly Record Book.
 A clean heart, a clean mouth, and a record of giving love to others do count in that book.

 Jesus was challenged often on this point.
 In the New Testament, Mark 12:28, it's written, "One of the teachers of the law [a rabbi] came and heard them debating.
 Noticing that Jesus had given them a good answer, he asked him, 'Of all the commandments, which is the most important?'

 'The most important one,' answered Jesus, 'Is this: Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 The second is this,: Love your neighbor as yourself.
 There is no commandment greater than these.'"